Skip to main content

 • noAccess

-defaultConnections: Specifies the default data warehouse connection for the environment.
-Ensure that the value provided here is identical to the name of the connection defined in the previous request (my-warehouse-connection).
+Ensure that the value provided here is identical to the name of the connection defined in the previous request (for example, my-warehouse-connection).

 Currently, the connection details for the warehouse connection are provided via the connectionOverrides block as detailed below.
 These overrides correspond to the connections defined here in defaultConnections.
 Each environment expects a separate data warehouse connection.
 If the same data warehouse connection is used across multiple environments, adding or modifying details in one environment will affect the others.